Neutrovertido/JLPT-Flashcard-Cordoba/README.md

 ### Usage

 - Open `index.html` in your browser via your local server.
+- Use the menu to select a deck
 - Use the mode buttons to switch question/answer types.
 - Click an answer tile to select your answer.
 - Review kanji details after correct answers.